Polynomial Voting Rules: The Voting Model

-Recall that the process of the volume of stakes $(N_t, \, t \ge 0)$ is a time-homogenous Markov chain.
+\quad Recall that the process $(N_t, \, t \ge 0)$ is a time-homogenous Markov chain.
 The path properties of a general time-homogenous Markov chain $(Z_t, \, t \ge 0)$ has long been studied since the work of \cite{Lam60, Lam62, Lam63}.
 The basic idea is to study the recurrence, or transience of $(Z_t, \, t \ge 0)$ based on

 For instance, if $\limsup_{x \to \infty} 2x m_1(x) + m_2(x) \le 0$ then $(Z_t, \, t \ge 0)$ is recurrent; and if $\liminf_{x \to \infty} 2x m_1(x) + m_2(x) > 0$ then $(Z_t, \, t \ge 0)$ is transient.
 The regime corresponding to $m_1(x) = o(1)$ is called the {\em Markov chain with asymptotic zero drift}, and features active research (see e.g. \cite{DKW16, MPW17}).
 Specializing to the process $(N_t, \, t \ge 0)$, we have